SmarterApp/RDW_Schema/README.md

 explicitly specify them when invoking the tasks.

 It is highly recommended to install gdub (https://github.com/dougborg/gdub) because it handles some shortcomings of gradle's commandline behavior.
-The instructions assume this, using `gw` instead of `./gradlew` of `gradle`.
+The instructions assume this, using `gw` instead of `./gradlew` or `gradle`.

 ### MySQL
 MySQL scripts are compatible with MySQL 5.6.